0d-billie/beod.co.uk/_posts/2024-12-31-rules-for-life.md

 How do you stop yourself from cringing at old mistakes?

 # 18. Come Out
+If it is safe to do so, and you have something to come out about, come out.

 # 19. Have Strong Opinions, Loosely Held